wshino/foundry-zksync-example/README.md

-## Notes: This repo is exmaple regarding the issue https://github.com/matter-labs/foundry-zksync/issues/411
+## Notes: This repo is an example regarding the issue https://github.com/matter-labs/foundry-zksync/issues/411

 ## Foundry